Rivian IPO: Everything you need to know about Rivian

 The latest round of funding before the planned IPO saw the company raise $2.65 billion in January 2021, for the continued development, production and delivery of its vehicles, as well as building a vehicle charging network.

 In 2020 Rivian had projected delivery of 20,000 vehicles in 2021 and expected to double that figure for 2022.
-This would mean a potential $1.4 billion and $2.8 billion in sales respectively, although more updated forecasts aren’t available as of 2021.
-The company has in excess of 5,000 employees.
+This would have meant a potential $1.4 billion and $2.8 billion in sales respectively.

 Who are Rivian’s competitors?